girlpunk/Earthlings-On-Mars-Foundation/docs/Writing Missions.md

 #### `reminderText`

 Text that will be read to the player when they call the issuing NPC back before completing the mission.
+Design note: It is possible the player might not hear/remember all of `giveText` (call disconnected, got distracted, etc), so this should remind them of the key details.

 #### `completionText`

 Text that will be read to the player when they successfully complete the mission.
+This will be read in the voice of the NPC called, who may be different from the NPC who issued the mission.

 #### `type`